CrowdStrike/foundry-sample-scalable-rtr/README.md

 ## Prerequisites

 * Foundry CLI (instructions below)
-* Go v1.21+ (needed if modifying functions).
-See https://go.dev/learn/ for instructions to install.
+* Go v1.21+ (needed if modifying the app's functions).
+See https://go.dev/learn for installation instructions.
-* YARN (needed if modifying UI).
-See https://yarnpkg.com/getting-started for instructions to install.
+* YARN (needed if modifying the app's UI).
+See https://yarnpkg.com/getting-started for installation instructions.

 ### Install the Foundry CLI